dantgw/risein_scroll/README.md

 # Identify A Problem
 Certain web apps can only be used by people of a certain age. eg: social media, gore content.
 How do I prove to the web app that I am indeed old enough to use it without revealing my birthday?

-# Integratin ZKP
+# Integrating ZKP
 Use zero-knowledge to proof that I am above a certain age without revealing my birthdate.
+Could be in the form of an oracle providing the credential.